 In order to cover our obligations to deliver CPOs or ADSs upon the future exercise of options granted under our stock option plans, from time to time we enter into forward transactions in our CPOs or ADSs with banks and other financial institutions.
 We entered into several of these forward transactions with Dresdner Bank AG, The Bank of Nova Scotia and Credit Lyonnais New York Branch between October 2002 and January 2003, having different maturities from October 2003 to January 2004.
-Under these forward contracts, these banks agreed to sell to us on the respective maturity dates of these forward contracts an aggregate of 37,001,700 CPOs, which these banks purchased in open market transactions, for an aggregate forward purchase price of approximately U.S.\$179,214,721, or the forward notional amount.
+Under these forward contracts, these banks agreed to sell to us on the respective maturity dates of these forward contracts an aggregate of 37,001,700 CPOs, which these banks purchased in open market transactions, for an aggregate forward purchase price of approximately U.S.\$179.2 million, or the forward notional amount, which forward notional amount has since increased to U.S.\$194.5 million.
 As a result of stock dividends through June 2003, the aggregate number of CPOs subject to these forward contracts increased to 40,168,692 CPOs.
 Upon liquidation and at our option, these forward contracts provide for physical settlement or net cash settlement.
 The forward settlement price payable at any time under these forward contracts is equal to the present value of the forward notional amount.
-These forward contracts had forward settlement prices per CPO at September 30, 2003, ranging from U.S.\$4.29 per CPO to U.S.\$5.26 per CPO.
+These forward contracts had forward settlement prices per CPO at October 16, 2003, ranging from U.S.\$4.31 per CPO to U.S.\$5.26 per CPO.
 At maturity, if these forward contracts are not settled or replaced, or if we default on these agreements, these banks may sell the CPOs underlying these forward contracts.
 We did not enter into any registration rights agreement with respect to these forward contracts, and, were it not for the contemplated sales by the trust on our behalf in the combined offerings, any sales of these CPOs by these banks would be required to be made pursuant to an exemption from registration.

-We have agreed with these banks to terminate these forward contracts prior to their scheduled termination in order to reduce the number of CPOs subject to our forward transactions hedging our obligations under our stock option plans.
-In connection with the early termination of these forward contracts, these banks transferred the 40,168,692 CPOs underlying these forward contracts to a Mexican trust created to sell ADSs on our behalf in the offering and CPOs on our behalf in the Mexican offering.
+We have agreed with these banks to terminate a portion of these forward contracts prior to their scheduled termination in order to reduce the number of CPOs subject to our forward transactions hedging our obligations under our stock option plans.
+In connection with the early termination of a portion of these forward contracts, these banks transferred the 40,168,692 CPOs underlying these forward contracts to a Mexican trust created to sell CPOs on our behalf in the Mexican offering.

-As of September 30, 2003, there were 40,168,692 CPOs underlying these forward contracts, comprised of 22,564,959 CPOs underlying the Dresdner Bank AG forward contract, 11,983,840 CPOs underlying the The Bank of Nova Scotia forward contract and 5,619,893 CPOs underlying the Credit Lyonnais New York Branch forward contract.
-As of September 30, 2003, the aggregate amount payable by us under these forward contracts was approximately U.S.\$194.0 million.
-As more fully described under "Underwriting," the trust will sell on our behalf a total of 4,291,966 ADSs, representing 21,459,830 CPOs, in the combined offerings in the form of ADSs and CPOs pursuant to the registration statement, of which the accompanying prospectus relating to the ADSs and CPOs offered by the trust on our behalf is a part.
-Of the 4,291,966 ADSs that the trust is selling, ADSs are being offered in the United States and in other countries outside of Mexico and the equivalent of ADSs are being offered in the Mexican offering in the form of the underlying CPOs.
-If the underwriters exercise their over-allotment option, the trust will sell on our behalf up to an additional 643,795 ADSs, representing 3,218,975 CPOs, in the form of ADSs and CPOs.
+As of October 16, 2003, there were 40,168,692 CPOs underlying these forward contracts, comprised of 22,564,959 CPOs underlying the Dresdner Bank AG forward contract, 11,983,840 CPOs underlying the The Bank of Nova Scotia forward contract and 5,619,893 CPOs underlying the Credit Lyonnais New York Branch forward contract.
+As of October 16, 2003, the aggregate amount payable by us under these forward contracts was approximately U.S.\$194.5 million.
+The trust will sell on our behalf a total of 3,085,013 ADSs in the form of 15,425,065 CPOs in the Mexican offering pursuant to the registration statement, of which the accompanying prospectus relating to the CPOs offered by the trust on our behalf is a part.
+If the underwriters exercise their overallotment option, the trust will sell on our behalf up to an additional 782,609 ADSs in the form of 3,913,045 CPOs in Mexico.